All Episodes

 Box it.

-Come here, come here, guru.
+Come here, Uncle.

 Let's see it.

-Oh, I go go.
+Say, I go.

-She the only problem I have with her is she doesn't know what personal space is.
+The only problem I have with her is she doesn't know what personal space is.

 And if you get too close to them, they'll like break your nose if they smash their faces up at you.

-Uh that's a beautiful beautiful dog, dude.
+That's a beautiful, you have a beautiful dog, dude.

 Okay, so this is amazing.

-Um, what did I forget to ask anything that you would have wanted me to ask?
+Did I forget to ask anything that you would have wanted me to ask?

-What the matter is we got her excited.
+We got her excited.

 Oh, okay.

-TT Full Timer says, Go F me has taken money from 1.4 million people with permission.
+TT Fulltimer says, Go F Me has taken money from 1.4 million people with permission.

 Don't worry about the dog.

-I love her.
+I love it.

-Viva, show popcorn, Winston.
+Viva, show up, Cornwins.

-Oh, this is my uh my Steve.
+This is my Steve.

-He's blind and blind from birth, and the other one's paralyzed, and she will have undoubtedly uh, you know, sullied up the living room.
+And she will have undoubtedly sullied up the living room.

-Uh okay, now let me just make sure I don't run over his foot with my chair.
+Okay, now let me just make sure I don't run over his foot with my chair.

-Uh but right now, I mean, you asked if I wanted to run or anything like that.
+But right now, I mean, you asked if I wanted to run or anything like that.

-Like what my kind of my what my goal is for right now is I would like to start, I would like to start doing what you're doing.
+Like what my kind of my, what my goal is for right now is I would like to start, I would like to start doing what you're doing.

 I want to eventually be a full-time podcaster here in Maine.

-I would like to, you know, launch what I'm calling the CPN, the corn pop network kind of the uh play on CNN, and uh it's called Unapologetic Truth.
+I would like to, you know, launch what I'm calling the CPN, the Corn Pop Network, kind of the play on CNN.

-Yeah, so but um I would hope to be doing that any year full time.
+But I would hope to be doing that any year full time.

 That's that's my goal.